freakout42/formax/docs/index.md

 minimal bandwidth need of a terminal massive savings in working time are possible.

-The basic concepts of Oracle SQL*Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and the best ideas for a powerful user interfaces from Emacs, Clipper, SAP and Lotus/1-2-3.
+The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and the best ideas for a powerful user interfaces from Emacs, Clipper, SAP and Lotus/1-2-3.
 The